Ashley Mitchell is a birthmother and the president of Lifetime Healing, LLC.

 Throughout this past decade I have seen a common thread throughout the birth mother communities: a lack of support after relinquishment.

 The mission of Lifetime Healing is to make sure that any woman that chooses to place her child for adoption will have free lifetime support, no matter where she lives.

 We do not believe that post-placement care should be a luxury, it should be the standard.

 I talk all the time about the 3 R’s of adoption: Rights, Roles and Responsibility.
 I want to share with you some thoughts on the first R – Rights of the mother.

-This guest post is by Amanda Miah, a birthmother and author.
+This guest post is by Alice, a birthmother.

 This guest post is by Maxine Chalker, founder of Adoptions From The Heart and an adoptee.

 Thousands of adoptive parents who opt for traditional, or “closed,” adoptions have faced the same challenge.

 Your child grows, enters school and soon begins to ask tough questions.
 Questions that center around their biological parents.

 The real problem, of course, isn’t that you don’t want to answer these questions, but that you’re probably just as ignorant of your child’s birth parents as they are.